suncoast-devs/handbook/lessons/algorithms-intro/lecture.md

 ![fit](assets/break-it-down.jpg)

-^ When starting out with algorithms, the more detail we include, even to the point where it may seem silly, the better developers we will be.
+^ When starting with algorithms, the more detail we include, even to the point where it may seem silly, the better developers we will be.

 ---